 for continuing undergraduate students

-The Kamoinge-Ferman Scholarship was established by the Humanities, History, and Social Sciences Department to help defray costs of international travel associated with African/African America Studies/African Diaspora research projects.
+The Kamoinge-Ferman Scholarship was established to provide tuition funds to help defray the additional costs of travel associated with African/African America Studies/African Diaspora research projects.
 Preference will be given to those traveling internationally but awards also apply to those traveling within the United States.

 The Kamoinge-Ferman Scholarship is open to:

 Scholarship based on:

 - Full-time students who plan to participate in an approved research project offered through the Humanities, History, and Social Sciences Department

 - Students who have completed a minimum of 15 credit hours at Columbia at the time of application

 - Students who have earned a cumulative grade point average of 2.5 or higher